Veritas Et Mendacium

 Animvs is a latin word that means “soul” or “life”.
 It is often used in the context of anima mundi, which means “soul of the world”.

-Same Category Post melodle schumann sheet music - C Major
+Same Category Post Up on the housetop sheet music - F Major

 Veritas Et Mendacium